voussoir/voussoir.net/voussoir.net/writing/not_just_bikes/not_just_bikes.md

 I can also recommend [City Beautiful](https://www.youtube.com/channel/UCGc8ZVCsrR3dAuhvUbkbToQ/videos).
 In the meantime, try [breaking traffic waves](https://www.youtube.com/watch?v=iGFqfTCL2fs).

+Here's an exchange from [How to Get Ahead in Advertising](https://en.wikipedia.org/wiki/How_to_Get_Ahead_in_Advertising), a movie I'm surprised I hadn't heard of earlier:

+> \- [Dennis, to his boil] I'd like to see you suffer.

+> \- [Boil] A typically communist statement.

+> \- I'm not a communist!

+> \- Yes, you are.
+You want to take everyone's car away.

+> \- I do not want to take anything from anyone.
+I want to give them the choice of something better.

+> \- Oh, yes?
+What?

+> \- Trains.

+> \- Trains?
+Trains are no good.
+They're old-fashioned.
+I hate trains.
+They're rotten.

+> \- Only because they don't consume.
+Only because they're already there and don't eat up more and more and more.
+That's why you hate them.
+That's why government hates them.
+That's why they're old-fashioned and rotten.

+> \- You commies don't half talk a lot of shit.

+> \- Shut up!
+I'm not a communist!

 [footnote_text] I look forward to EVs replacing ICEs, but they are still not as good as just [using fewer cars](https://www.youtube.com/watch?v=OObwqreAJ48&t=6 "You don't need to own a care if you don't drive to work - carsharing").

 [footnote_text] That's the place we keep our breathable air.